Seeking Advice on Consulting a Nutritionist Post-Ileostomy

 bowsprit

 The dizziness may have something to do with blood pressure.
-It varies for everyone during different times of the day and after such activities as eating, exercise and showering.
-If you keep track of it, you will know at what times it is high or low or normal, especially true for those who take BP pills and find it difficult to keep it in good control, that does take time.
-More than two or three alcoholic drinks makes it even more difficult.
-Binge drinking is a no-no. They say that if a low BP does not affect your everyday activity, it is much better than a high one.
-Hasn't been long since your surgery.
-It takes time for things to stabilize, took me a long time both physically and mentally.
+It varies for everyone during different times of the day and after such activities as eating, exercise, and showering.
+If you keep track of it, you will know at what times it is high, low, or normal.
+This is especially true for those who take BP pills and find it difficult to keep it in good control; that does take time.
+More than two or three alcoholic drinks make it even more difficult.
+Binge drinking is a no-no. They say that if low BP does not affect your everyday activity, it is much better than a high one.
+It hasn't been long since your surgery.
+It takes time for things to stabilize; it took me a long time both physically and mentally.
 Best wishes.

 JVM261